 The company’s early marketing efforts relied on word of mouth and email marketing.
 Today they continue on with these strategies but have their sights set on e-commerce as well.

 The Latest Scoop’s success is largely attributed to their innovative model and their unique merchandise and customer service.
 The company has the ability to adjust more quickly to fashion trends than traditional retailers.
-Twice per year, the stores are completely disassembled and re-imagined, giving customers a renewed sense of that pop-up feel from the early days.
+Twice per year, their stores are completely disassembled and re-imagined, giving customers that pop-up feel from the early days.

 It’s clear that the boutique is going strong, maintaining its initial value of being unique and surprising.
 Part of what continues the company forward is the support of a new data stack.